 Let me first start by saying, I am NOT an expert in the SEO arena yet, but I know a lot more than I did 3 years ago.

-My first big mistake was in my post titles.
+My first big mistake when starting a blog was in my post titles.
 It is important to think about what your readers want to know!
 What are they searching for on google?
-In the beginning, I tried to get cute with my blog titles like, “The Time Traveling Bedroom” because my sons bedroom had lots of decor from Chris’ childhood bedroom.
+In the beginning, I tried to get cute with my blog titles like, “The Time Traveling Bedroom” because my son’s bedroom had lots of decor from Chris’ childhood bedroom.
 First of all, who is googling that phrase?!
-Second, if someone does google it, is the the type of person that would want to read my blog?
+Second, if someone does google it, is that the type of person that would want to read my blog?
 NO!

 This is a great way to drive traffic to your site.
 If you have a tutorial or tips on a specific topic, adding text and using multiple images can attract potential readers to click on that pin and learn more.
-Canva is free and is super easy to use.
-I also create simple mood boards using this app.
+Canva is free and super easy to use.
+I use Canva to create mood boards as well.

 I also use free editing apps like Lightroom to improve the look of my images.
 There are pre-made filters that you can purchase as well to achieve a similar look with all of your images.
 I have three filters that I use to keep my Instagram grid pretty consistent with the look and it saves me so much time with editing!

-Running a blog is fascinating and frustrating all wrapped into one.
+Starting a blog and running it is fascinating and frustrating all wrapped into one.
 On the one hand, I love the challenge of trying to improve my blog stats and crack the code with viral content, on the other hand, it is often information overload!
-If you are thinking about starting a blog or in the early stages – stick with it, don’t give up, you are already way further along that I was when I started my blog. 🙂
+If you are thinking about starting a blog or are in the early stages – stick with it, and don’t give up, you are already way further along than I was when I started my blog. 🙂